Rosalie Goes Shopping: Box office

 In the United States, the film grossed $574,080.

 Reception

 The film was in competition at the 1989 Cannes Film Festival.
 The film met mixed critical reviews.
 The Deseret News described it as "dark satire masquerading as bright comedy", acknowledging it as a comment on American consumerism, and praised Sägebrecht's "terrific comic talents".
 Both film critic Roger Ebert and TV Guide gave it three stars (of a maximum four).
 The Washington Post, on the other hand, regretted the film's "deficit of dramatic tension" and considered Adlon's message "scatterbrained" and "thin stuff indeed".

+Stanley Kauffmann of The New Republic wrote- "All the actors are dreadful" and "What plot there is doesn't matter."